Skip to main content

 WorkOS offers 1,000,000 MAU free for full authentication through AuthKit.
 Every auth method ships on the free tier: email, social login, magic auth, MFA, and passkeys.
 No feature gates (WorkOS Pricing).

 Enterprise SSO is the platform's core strength.
-Connections are priced at $125 each, with SCIM directory sync and an Admin Portal that lets customers configure SSO themselves.
-The Next.js 16 integration is clean: 4 steps, explicit proxy.ts support (WorkOS Next.js Quickstart).
+Connections start at $125 each, with SCIM directory sync and an Admin Portal that lets customers configure SSO themselves.
+The Next.js 16 integration is clean: a roughly 10-minute quickstart with explicit proxy.ts support (WorkOS Next.js Quickstart).

 Considerations: Authentication is redirect-based (users leave your app to sign in via hosted AuthKit).
 The platform leans enterprise and B2B.
 React SPA integration is less documented than the Next.js path.